longlife52/project_final3_long_lisa/README.md

 [Here's the order.html page on the HTML5 Outliner.](https://gsnedders.html5.org/outliner/process.py?url=http%3A%2F%2Fgarrisonridge.com%2Fgarrisonridge%2Fproject_final3_long_lisa%2Forder.html)

 ## Resources
 To create the map, I attempted to follow [this Google Maps APIs tutorial.](https://developers.google.com/maps/documentation/javascript/adding-a-google-map) After several glitches, I then opted for an iframe version.
+The map appears in the fat footer.

 I used a jQuery plugin [called mmenu](http://mmenu.frebsite.nl/documentation/core/) to create the hamburger menu.
 This plug in functions on all pages and is in the top left header bar.
 While the animation CSS does not function, here is the [info for animating hamburger icon in mmenu](http://mmenu.frebsite.nl/tutorials/animated-hamburger.html).
 As well, I chose to keep the[Animated hamburger options](https://github.com/jonsuh/hamburgers) in my code.
 It does generate the X for open/close.
 I plan to tinker with it a bit more after the semester ends.

-This is the jQuery plugin [called Strip](http://www.stripjs.com/) for the video on the menu page.
+This is the jQuery plugin [called Strip](http://www.stripjs.com/) for the video on the menu page called "in the kitchen".
 Fairly straightforward to install once I spotted in dev tools how to add the image file for the close buttons.
 In the error message, the path it was looking for was spelled out!
 I just created the path it wanted. css>strip-skins>strip>close.svg.

 Took me a while to get the jQuery plugin  [Backstretch](http://www.jquery-backstretch.com/) to work.
 My issue was with a background/background-color on the body.
 Once I removed it in CSS, I was golden.
-The plugin is used on all pages as the background.
+The plugin is used on all pages as the background image of the wood.

 Hooray!
 I used Bower for the first time to download + install a jQuery plugin called [Lazy Load](http://www.appelsiini.net/projects/lazyload) which was super easy to get up and running.
 Note: On img tag must change src to data-original in html.
 Lazy load applies to all images in the project.